Paul-M-K/Craigslist_ML_project/README.md

 #### Project Goal
 The goal of this project is to gain insight into vancouver's rental property market, this includes:
-* help follow rental property trends based on craiglist listings
+* follow rental property trends based on craiglist listings
 * help renters gain an understanding of what areas, are within their budget *with future goals*
 * find rental scams and report them